e-left/struc-prog-2019-assignement/README.md

 1. Replace the header file `player_random.h` with the one you created.
 2. Replace the function `player_random` in line 15 or 16 with your function name that you implemented in your file.

-Apart from that you have to write a 5 page report, explaining and presenting your algorithm.

 # How to win
 ---
 Your objective is to implement your function in your file correctly to create a "smart" player that will be able to win the random player effectively.
 As a stepup in the end of the semester two players will be pitted agains each other to see which one works the best.
 Alas, your objective is to create a strategy to beat this game.